Elytro

 Agents call the same CLI you would: predictable commands, structured output.
 Limits and policies are enforced by your smart account, not by Elytro’s servers—so an agent can act within the guardrails you set, and you can always tighten them.

 Anything that can follow multi-step instructions and run tools helps.
-As of April 2026, we’ve had the smoothest results with Claude Opus 4.6, Claude Opus 4.5, GPT-5.4, GPT-5.3-Codex, and Gemini 3.1 Pro.
+As of April 2026, we’ve had the smoothest results with Claude Opus 4.6, Claude Opus 4.5, GPT-5.4, GPT-5.3-Codex, Gemini 3.1 Pro.

 Spending limits (per transaction and per day), allowlisted addresses, which kinds of actions need a thumbs-up, and more.
 The smart contract enforces them; we don’t override that from our infrastructure.